YaxitaAmin/Ai_mastery/agentic-rag/README.md

 # The Complete Journey of DSPy & Agentic RAG: From Zero to Master 🚀

-*Think of me as your patient sensei, and we're going to build this knowledge brick by brick, so it sticks in your mind forever!*
+*we're going to build this knowledge brick by brick, so it sticks in your mind forever!*

 ## Chapter 1: The Birth of a Problem - Why Traditional RAG Isn't Enough